5th Marines holds change of command ceremony

-U.S. Marine Corps Col. Brian Mulvihill, the incoming commanding officer of 5th Marine Regiment, 1st Marine Division, speaks during a change of command ceremony at Marine Corps Base Camp Pendleton, California, June 23, 2023.
-During the ceremony, Col. Christopher Steele relinquished command of 5th Marines to Mulvihill.
+U.S. Marine Corps Maj.
+Gen. Benjamin T. Watson, the commanding general of 1st Marine Division, speaks to Marines and families during a change of command ceremony at Marine Corps Base Camp Pendleton, California, June 23, 2023.
+During the ceremony, Col. Christopher Steele relinquished command of 5th Marine Regiment, 1st MARDIV, to Col. Brian Mulvihill.
 (U.S. Marine Corps photo by Cpl.
 Cameron Hermanet)

 |Date Taken: